The P-40M Pilot Watch Inspiration: An Award Winning Warbird Restoration

 The story of the original propellers on the P-40M KittyHawk by the Tri-State Warbird Museum in Batavia, Ohio is one of Survival, Death, Rebirth, and Miracles.

 The P-40M was on a flight in 2011 when suddenly an oil pressure alarm went off.
 Suddenly, the pilot loses power!
 The courageous pilot's first thoughts were for the airplane and getting it back to the airport.
-His selfless courage stayed with the plane during the life-threatening harrowing situation, he stayed calm and glided the plane 12 miles back to the airport where he crash-landed successfully.
+His selfless courage stayed with the plane during the life-threatening, harrowing situation; he stayed calm and glided the plane 12 miles back to the airport, where he successfully crash-landed.
 Alive!
 And the P-40M in great shape considering.
 Although the propellers bent back from hitting on the ground but otherwise the plane and pilot were in good shape.
 Here are Pictures of that P-40M warbird wreck.

 Brand New Vintage: New Old Stock Propellers!